 2020-21 school year

 8:30 AM to 1:30 PM

 During the Covid-19 pandemic, the Nursery School class is limited to sixteen children, with a teacher to student ratio of 8:1.

 Nursery School Ages

 3-5 years old

 Region 1 Professional Development Days Ages

 NOTE: This program is suspended due to the Covid-19 Pandemic.

 KECNS is a play-based program with an emphasis on the social and emotional development of children.
 Students spend extended time in free play in the indoor playroom and outdoors on the playground.
 KECNS children are supported to recognize, express and manage feelings and to recognize the feelings of others.
 An introduction to reading and mathematics is offered informally through songs and games which incorporate counting and word or sound recognition skills, thus providing a foundation for later learning.

 Teachers strive to incorporate the interests of the current children in the curriculum.
 For example, when multiple students have shown an interest in dinosaurs, books, crafts, and songs revolve around this theme for the week.
 Another week, butterflies take center stage when students learn about the Life Cycle of the Butterfly as it goes from egg to caterpillar to chrysalis to butterfly.
-A live Caterpillar to Butterfly Kit becomes a highlight as the class grows their own butterflies, and art projects, songs, and books reflect this learning.
+A live Caterpillar to Butterfly Kit becomes a highlight as the class watches caterpillars become butterflies over several weeks, and art projects, songs, and books reflect this learning.